hackupc/guides-page/_pages/guide/sponsor.md

 - Corporative shirts
 - Merchandising (also known as swag) for participants
 - A lot of energy!
+- Remeber also that this year we ask for covid certificate, a valid certificate can match the following options:
+    1. 1 vaccine + passing the covid
+    2. 2 vaccines
+    3. 3 vaccines
+    4. Negative PCR

+---

 ## Check in

 > A5 building from Campus Nord, C/Jordi Girona, 1-3, 08034 Barcelona

-You can go directly to the sponsor check-in, it is located at the same place as hackers.
-Please let us know when you arrive on the event so we can help you to set-up everything!
-You can talk to an organizer at any time to ask fo help!
+You can go directly to the sponsor check-in, it is located at the same place as hackers, you can check the concrete location in our [live page](https://live.hackupc.com/maps).
+Please let us know when you arrive to the event so we can help you to set-up everything!
+You can talk to an organizer (fucsia t-shirts) at any time to ask fo help!

 ---